facjure/replify/README.md

 Replify
 =======

-A _fast_ Clojurescript REPL with a minimalist build tool.
-Available as a standalone jar for rapid prototyping.
+A _fast_ Clojure/Clojurescript REPL and a minimalist build tool in a jar.

 ## Rationale